mks2002/Hotelhub/readme.md

 7.  python manage.py runserver --> for running the server.

 8....
-Here in this i integrate 3 different databases which are sqlite (default), mysql and postgrees whenever which database we have to use just comment the rest database and change the hotellist image.....
+Here in this I integrate 3 different databases which are sqlite (default), mysql and postgrees whenever which database we have to use just comment the rest database and change the hotellist image.....